The featured image of this post is based on a picture by Here and now, unfortunately, ends my journey on Pixabay on Pixabay

 Over a year or so, I then developed an ISP programmer as an additional “game” for the Gamebuino.
 The only problem was that the Gamebuino uses 3.3-volt logic and does not have 5-volt tolerant inputs.
 For this reason, I also developed a “backpack” board with level shifters.
 Now you can program any AVR MCU in the field, regardless of whether it is sourced with 3.3 V or 5 V.

-The big question is whether it was worth the effort to build this system.
-Well, in the past years, I did not have many firmware updates in the field.
+The big question is whether building this system was worth the effort.
+In the past years, I did not have many firmware updates in the field.
 And if I upgrade my firmware, I usually test the system at home before I deploy it.
-So, probably it was not worth the effort.
+So, probably, it was not worth the effort.
 However, as usual, I learned a lot.
 If anybody is interested, you can find the sketch and the Eagle design files in my avrburn GitHub repository.
-Further, I still have two leftover PCBs, if you need one.
+Further, I still have two leftover PCBs if you need one.